issuyah/Veeam-Zabbix-Simple/README.md

 ## 1. Download the files :

-You can download the lastest version of the packages on my github : https://github.com/issuyah/Veeam-Zabbix-Simple or in the sibio nextcloud share : \IT\Outils\zabbix\Clients\Veeam-Zabbix-Simple-main
+You can download the lastest version of the packages on my github : https://github.com/issuyah/Veeam-Zabbix-Simple

 ![image0.png](https://github.com/issuyah/Veeam-Zabbix-Simple/blob/main/assets/installation/image0.png)